jtreeves/regressions_library/documentation/source/introduction/pages/usage.rst

 Disease
 ^^^^^^^
-Total deaths in the US from COVID-19 by month in 2020
+Use a logistic model to analyze total deaths in the US from COVID-19, based on total deaths by the end of each month in 2020.
+As with all diseases, total deaths will increase slowly, then quickly, then slowly again, until finally leveling off.
+(This is an oversimplication of the process, and it doesn't take into account fluctuations based on other variables, but it's a useful simplication for the purposes of this example.)
+As a result, total deaths should fit to a sigmoid graph (a.k.a., an S-shaped curve), so a logistic model makes the most sense.

 ========= ============
 Month     Total Deaths